norbertcsupak/development/Kubernetes-Ubuntu/Readme.md

-## Creating Kuberbetes cluster on phy. host from ansible playbook:
+## Creating Kubernetes cluster on physical host from ansible playbook:

 Usage: